mortezakowkabi/jcb-persian-documentation/032-JCB-manual-custom-code-implementation.md

 **[00:13:52](https://www.youtube.com/watch?v=KiAtJawZ3oo&t=00h13m52s)**

-Let’s say you have a drag-and-drop field for uploading images, containing JavaScript for UI behavior.
+Let's say you have a drag-and-drop field for uploading images, containing JavaScript for UI behavior.
 Instead of duplicating the script across multiple fields, you can:

-* Move the script to JCB’s Custom Code area.
+* Move the script to JCB's Custom Code area.
 * Replace dynamic text like `image`, `teaser`, etc., with **arg placeholders**.
 * Use `(((customcode)))` to call it wherever needed.